sebekedithato-oss/fraud-detection-dashboard/README.md

 🚀 How to Use

-1. Download the .pbix file from this repository
+1. Download the fraud-detection-dashboard.pbix file from this repository within the powerbi folder
 2. Open using Power BI Desktop
 3. Use slicers to filter data
 4. Right-click visuals to access drill-through insights